AdobeDocs/campaign-web.it-IT/help/v8/workflows/activities/build-audience.md

 >[!NOTE]
 >
->In questo contesto, non è possibile caricare un pubblico da un file.
-A questo scopo, devi creare una consegna e-mail autonoma.
+>I tipi di pubblico caricati da un file non possono essere targetizzati utilizzando un’attività Genera pubblico.
+A questo scopo, è necessario utilizzare un’ **Carica file** attività seguita da **Reconciliation** attività.
 [Ulteriori informazioni](../../audience/about-recipients.md)

 <!--
 The **Build audience** activity can be placed at the beginning of the workflow or after any other activity.
 Any activity can be placed after the **Build audience**.